Employment First for Individuals with Disabilities

 The Autism Services, Education, Resources and Training (ASERT) website brings all autism resources together.
 Learn about events, support groups, eLearning opportunities, and more at paautism.org.

 Self-advocacy means that a person understands her/his rights and responsibilities.
-This family friendly Understanding Self-Advocacy guide provides family members basic information to share with their youth about self-advocacy.
+This family-friendly Understanding Self-Advocacy guide provides family members with basic information to share with their youth about self-advocacy.

 Charting the LifeCourseTM

 The Charting the LifeCourseTM resources, tools, and training materials assist persons with intellectual or developmental disabilities, their families, and direct support professionals.
 Charting the LifeCourseTM aims to maximize strengths and unique abilities to achieve inclusion in all facets of community life.

 The Pennsylvania Assistive Technology Foundation helps individuals with disabilities manage their personal finances and control their financial future.
 Learn more and download their guide to money management, Cents and Sensibility.

 In addition, PaTTAN helps youth, young adults with disabilities, and their families get a handle on their financial future.
 The Financial Fundamentals: Discussion Starters fact sheet provides six topics to help get the conversation started on what to know and how to manage money.